pauljonescodes/Rutgers-University-Notes/Computer Science/Design and Analysis of Computer Algorithms.md

 -   Chapters 1.2,1.4 from DPV
 -   Chapter 31.3, 31.6, 31.7 from CLRS2

-#### Practice questions
+#### actice questions

--   **Give a private key protocol for a cryptography application.
-Given an example it can be compromised.**
+-   **Give a ivate key otocol for a cryptography application.
+Given an example it can be comomised.**
-    -   There is the classic "codebook" private-key scheme, where Alice and Bob meet before hand and agree on a secret code.
+    -   There is the classic "codebook" ivate-key scheme, where Alice and Bob meet before hand and agree on a secret code.
-    -   The way that this is compromised is if Eve gets the codebook or knows a given message and backtraces the code from it.
+    -   The way that this is comomised is if Eve gets the codebook or knows a given message and backtraces the code from it.

     -   Alternatively, the answer you're looking for might be that you can